rubix-cube/cs207project/README.md

 ### SizedContainerTimeSeriesInterface
 Inherited from TimeSeriesInterface, this interface is the base class for TimeSeries class and ArrayTimeSeries class.
 It has a large amount of methods, both abstract and non-abstract, that we consider important for a sized container-typed time series class.
 We want its subcalsses to support common sequence operations such as `__getitem__`, `__setitem__`, `__len__` etc, and also some element-wise arithmetic operations such as addition, substraction and multiplication.

+### StreamTimeSeriesInterface
+Inherited from TimeseriesInterface, this interface is the base class for SimulatedTimeSeries class.
+It has no underlying storage for our time series, and the subclasses should suppport a produce method that produce certain size of data on demand.

 ### StorageManagerInterface
 This is the base class for FileStorageManager class.
 It has only 3 abstract method as described below:
 1. store(id:int/string, t:SizedContainerTimeSeriesInterface)->SizedContainerTimeSeriesInterface